Packing Slips 101: Everything You Need to Know

 Consistency is important in any business process, and packing slips are no exception.
 Standardizing your packing slips ensures that all shipments are handled in the same way, making it easier for your team to work efficiently and for customers to understand the documents they receive.
 Consider the following:

-- Use a Standard Template: Develop a standardized packing slip template that includes all necessary information and formatting guidelines.
+Use a Standard Template: Develop a standardized packing slip template that includes all necessary information and formatting guidelines.
 This template should be used for all orders.
+Many businesses use slip templates—such as those created in Excel or Google Sheets—to maintain consistency and streamline order fulfillment.
+Additionally, businesses may develop their own packing slip to include specific details like serial numbers, return instructions, or other unique operational requirements.

 Standardization helps streamline the packing and shipping process, making it more efficient and reducing the risk of errors.